Article

 The type of targeting you choose for your ads will also have an impact on your RoAS.

-In this example, Close match targeting results in the highest RoAS compared to the other target match types because it targets the keywords that are most relevant to the customer’s search.
+In this example, Close match targeting results in the highest RoAS compared to the others because you’re targeting keywords that are most relevant to the customer’s search intent.
 But this doesn’t mean that the other targeting options are not as effective.
 Every product and campaign is different — test various target match types with your products and see how they perform.

 Each ad type will have different targeting options to choose from.
 For example, if you are running a Sponsored Products campaign, you have the option to choose from automatic and manual campaigns.